vimeo/dials/README.md

 	// because there is a `yaml` struct tag present doesn't mean that other
 	// sources can't fill this field.
 	Val1 string `dials:"Val1" yaml:"b"`
-	// the dials tag can be used as alias so when the config file name changes,
+	// the dials tag can be used as alias so when the name in the config file
-	// the code doesn't have to change.
+	// changes, the code doesn't have to change.
 	Val2 int `dials:"val_2"`
 	// the `dialsflag` tag is used for command line flag values.
 The Val3 value
 	// will only be populated from command line flags